 - Salt and pepper

 Absolutely!
-I’ve made this chicken noodle stir-fry with thin spaghetti noodles in the past and it tastes just as delicious.
-Any thin noodle should work in this chicken and vegetable stir-fry.
+I’ve made this noodle stir-fry with thin spaghetti noodles in the past and it tastes just as delicious.
+Any thin noodle should work.

-Yes, chicken thighs or even ground chicken will work in this ramen noodle stir-fry.
+Yes, chicken thighs or even ground chicken will work with the stir fried ramen noodles.
 Just keep in mind that ground chicken may have a different cook time than diced chicken breasts or thighs.

 Rather than using the vegetables I used, you can incorporate mushrooms, sugar snap peas, carrots, onions, or your favorites.
 Add water chestnuts rather than bamboo shoots or baby corn.

-Or play around with the sauces.
-Swap teriyaki sauce for soy sauce or try sweet chili sauce rather than chili garlic sauce.
+Change the stir-fry sauce: Swap teriyaki sauce for soy sauce, or try sweet chili sauce rather than chili garlic sauce.

 Pin This Recipe

 - two 3-ounce packages chicken-flavored ramen, discard seasoning packets